CogitaterSigauke/foodwebapp/README.md

 Make a web app that can provide

- * Recipes that are
+* Recipes that are easy to follow
-            * Easy to follow
 * That uses easily accessible ingredients
 * That helps you prepare delicious and healthy dishes
 * A platform where a user is able to enter their own signature for food recipes providing an opportunity to
 * Benefit the community
 * Collect points based off of the rates given by the community
 * Follow food experts and hobbyists and build relationships
 * To be followed and build a huge network with people.

 # Key Features of the Web App